JoseSilvestreBautista/ProductionTrackingSystem/README.md

 I made this program at Florida Gulf Coast University during the start of my second year. <br />

 ## Demonstration
-This a demo of the current capabilities of the program as of November 25, 2019. <br />
+This is a demo of the current capabilities of the program as of November 25, 2019. <br />
 ![](ezgif.com-video-to-gif.gif)

 ## Documentation